West Peak (New Haven County, Connecticut)

 West Peak, 1024 ft, of the Hanging Hills, is the highest traprock peak in the state of Connecticut.
 The peak hangs above the city of Meriden 700 ft below and is characterized by its vertical cliffs and sweeping views of southern Connecticut, Long Island Sound, and the Berkshires to the west.
 On a clear day, Mount Tom, in Massachusetts, can be seen 47 miles to the north.

 The 62-mile Metacomet Trail crosses West Peak.
 Activities enjoyed on the peak include hiking, picnicking, and bird watching.
 West Peak is on an important raptor migration path.

 Edwin Howard Armstrong, who invented FM radio and was a network radio pioneer, used West Peak as the location of one of the first FM radio broadcasts, in 1939.
 His original 70-foot radio mast is still there.
-Currently, West Peak is home to seven FM broadcast stations, WNPR, WWYZ, WZMX, WDRC-FM, WKSS, WHCN, and WMRQ-FM.
+Currently, West Peak is home to seven FM broadcast stations, WNPR, WWYZ, WZMX, WKSS, WDRC-FM, WMRQ-FM, and WHCN.
 It is also known as West Peak State Park.